A Novel Deflation Approach for Topology Optimization and Application for Optimization of Bipolar Plates of Electrolysis Cells: Topology Optimization of the Bipolar Plate

 \subsection{Numerical Results}

 We turn towards the numerical solution of the topology optimization problem for the bipolar plate $(\ref{eq:optproblem})$ and the application of our novel deflation approach from Section \ref{sec:deflation}.
+As before, the source code for this example is available publicly on GitHub \cite{Baeck2024Software}.
 We demonstrate that our model and the deflation technique lead to the discovery of novel bipolar plate designs, which may improve the efficiency of such cells.

 We introduce the setting for the numerical investigation of the bipolar plate.
-The layout of our hold-all domain $D$ is depicted in Figure \ref{fig:model}.
-We use a uniform triangular mesh consisting of \num{11401} nodes and \num{22500} elements for the discretization of $D$.
+The layout of our hold-all domain $\holdall$ is depicted in Figure \ref{fig:model}.
+We use a uniform triangular mesh consisting of \num{11401} nodes and \num{22500} elements for the discretization of $\holdall$.
 The numerical setup is the same as described in Section \ref{ssec:implementation}, thus, we use LBB-stable Taylor-Hood finite elements for the pressure and velocity.
 Additionally, we use quadratic Lagrange elements to discretize the smoothing equation $(\ref{eq:heat1step})$ to keep the smoothed velocity consistent with the actual one.
+This leads to a linear system with \num{90602} unknowns for the velocity and the smoothed velocity and \num{11401} for the pressure.
 The volume constraint in $(\ref{eq:optproblem})$ is handled in the same way as before as well.
 The inflow profile $u_{\textrm{in}}$, which is applied on the inflow boundary $\Gamma_{\textrm{in}}$, reads

 For the inverse permeabilities we choose the values

 The values for the boundaries of the volume constraint read $V_L=0.5$ and $V_U=0.7$, respectively.
 The threshold velocity is chosen as $U_t=0.1$.